Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 Amplitude CDP's Braze streaming integration enables you to forward your Amplitude events and users straight to [Braze](https://www.braze.com/) with just a few clicks.

-!!!note "Other Amplitude CDP + Braze Integrations"
+!!!note "Other Amplitude CDP + Braze integrations"

     This integration streams Amplitude events and users to Braze.
 Amplitude CDP offers other integrations with Braze: